mcatalano1/MSDS6306-Case-2/README.md

 # MSDS6306-Case-2

-Please see "DDS_Case2.ppt" for the presentation, and see "MCatalano_CaseStudy2.html" for the RMarkdown results that support the analysis
+Please see "MCatalano_Case2_Presentation.ppt" for the final presentation component, and see "MCatalano_CaseStudy2.html" for the RMarkdown results that support the analysis

 For reference: